 A step-by-step guide on how to install shower rail

-Shower rails are one of the most crucial parts of a bathroom design.
+Shower rails and shower screens are one of the most crucial parts of a bathroom design.
 When you install shower rail, you will have to decide which design will fit into your bathroom decoration and which type of shower rail would be the best for you, then take decisive steps in installing it properly.
 When choosing the right shower rail, we need to consider vital features: tension rods, fixed and custom rods.

 Tension: Tension rails are ideal for temporary shower rail fix as there is no drilling involved instead tension rods are chocked in place between the two walls.
 They aren’t secured and are likely to fall off if tugged on.
 Tension rods can also damage drywall if it’s chocked too tightly without any post support.
 To avoid this, it is most helpful to find the post to help support the rod.

 Fixed Rods: This is the kind of rod used for traditional showers.
 They come in different designs and styles and are relatively easy to fix when compared to a tension rod.
 They may be attached to the wall using drills, making them more secure when compared to a tension rod.
 They may be straight or curved.